melanielaporte/Sparse-Theme/README.md

 <h1 align="center">Sparse: A Minimalistic Website Theme</h1>

-Sparse is a text centered website with a minimalist aesthetic focusing on simplicity and functionality.
+Sparse is a text centered website with a minimalist aesthetic focusing on the functionality.
+The theme is based on [Patrick Collison's](https://patrickcollison.com/), co owner of Stripe, personal website.
+I love the retro simplicity.

 ## Tech Stack
 Figma, HTML, CSS